06 Jan 6 Wellness Trends To Stay Healthy In The New Year

 In 2019, the plant-based meat market saw unprecedented growth, driven by major fast-food brands adding alt-meat menu items nationwide.
 Who doesn’t love a beetroot patty burger!
 But, while beef-less burgers were going mainstream, and major brands were jumping on the plant-based wagon, we were hit with yet another confusing nutrition study, claiming red meat might not be so bad for us after all.
 In 2020 we’re clearing up the confusion and getting to the bottom of nutrition science.
 Think less clickbait, more context and clarity.
 We are all on board for a more healthy and mindful diet.

-On that note, the keto diet will also most likely stick around, but getting an overhaul.
+On that note, the keto diet will also most likely stick around, but get an overhaul.
 It is suspected that the next iteration of keto will have more tools and tricks that make it easier to incorporate into any lifestyle.
 And you can still reap all the benefits of a keto diet.
 For all the vegans and vegetarians out there, the plant-based version will expand over the next year as well, for both health and environmental reasons.
 Win!

 2. Eco-anxiety will be on the rise.